Standard Centrifugal Pumps and Customised Large Pumps

 - Contact Company

-Andritz pumps are used innovatively in the energy sector as cooling water pumps, reactor pumps and in flue gas desulphurisation plants.
+ANDRITZ provides high-quality and reliable energy utility and turbine pumps for various applications in the power industry.
+The company's products ensure the most effective use of energy and are used innovatively in the energy sector as cooling water pumps and in flue gas desulphurisation plants.

-ANDRITZ vertical line shaft pumps, pull-out or non pull-out type, with radial, mixed flow or axial impeller, fitted with impeller blades that are either fixed or adjustable during operation, are used as cooling water pumps in power plants or for water supply.
-These pumps are customised for heads up to 80m and flow rates up to 70,000m³/hr.
+The shaft pumps function as cooling water pumps in power plants or in water supply, and are customised for heads up to 80m and flow rates up to 70,000m³/hr.

 Stattegger Strasse 18